 - It is the account holder's responsibility to make arrangements for retrieval of Fuze content files and/or recordings before the account holder leaves the University.

 - The Office of the Registrar determines University user account lifespan for students; the division of Human Resources determines University user account lifespan for faculty and staff.

-Fuze Meeting content and recordings are stored securely on the Fuze servers, associated with the individual Fuze Meeting account.
-Account holders have an unlimited amount of storage space on the Fuze servers for meeting content and recordings for as long as they have an active University account (see the Account Access policy above).
+Fuze meeting content and recordings are stored securely on the Fuze servers, associated with the individual Fuze account.
+Account holders have a set amount of storage space on the Fuze servers for meeting content and recordings for as long as they have an active University account (see the Account Access policy above).

 University Policy Agreement

-The Fuze Meeting application can be used to share and record information.
-As the Fuze Meeting account holder, you are responsible for adhering to all relevant data security and privacy regulations, such as HIPAA, FERPA, and copyright, in addition to the Fuze Meeting Account Management policies included above.
-Please review the following policies as relevant to your practice or intended use of Fuze Meeting:
+The Fuze application can be used to share and record information.
+As the Fuze account holder, you are responsible for adhering to all relevant data security and privacy regulations, such as HIPAA, FERPA, and copyright, in addition to the Fuze Account Management policies included above.
+Please review the following policies as relevant to your practice or intended use of Fuze:

 - University Copyright Policy

 - University HIPAA Information

 - Faculty Manual - Intellectual Property / Faculty Ownership of Course Materials